portableant/museologi.st/projects/crm.md

   * Transactional fees for payments
     * For example Mastercard, Windcave or Tessitura Merchant Services
   * Email transaction fees
-    * You will need to use a third party eg Wordfly
+    * You will need to use a third party e.g. Wordfly

 ## TNEW front end

 The TNEW system is meant to be your window onto ticketing and CRM, however, management for us wanted it to have tighter integration into the Fitz website.
-We combined Directus with TNEW to get a MVP working for integrated ticketing information.
+We combined Directus with TNEW to get an MVP working for integrated ticketing information.
 The front end template was built using Jekyll and served off GitHub pages (for free!!) and is completely version controlled.
 TNEW takes your HTML template and inserts into their wrapper.